Adicitus/ps-build-module/README.md

 # ps-build-module
-Build script used to compile Module Projects into modules.
+Module to create Module Projects and build them into modules.

 ## Installation